jonnyrobbie/gpx2json/README.md

   -p, --premium   Protect premium caches by adding random noise to degrees.
 ```

-Needs non-standard library `gpxpy` to be installed.
+Needs non-standard python module `gpxpy` to be installed.
+Do `pip install gpxpy` or make sure it's installed otherwise.

+You can use the script as a standalone, or you can customize the makefile and do `make` after every addition to your gpx folder.
+You might also want to modify the line 2 of docs/script.js.

 ---